-Graduate Organ Performance majors are required to play twice each semester in performance class.
-Semester juries are required.
-The degree program is culminated by one fully memorized or two nonmemorized recitals.
+Graduate Organ Performance majors are required to play six times each semester in performance class as outlined in the Organ Department Handbook..Semester juries are required unless a recital is successfully performed during the semester.
+The degree program is culminated by one fully memorized or two non-memorized recitals.
 The entrance audition may be waived for current Westminster seniors and, in some cases as determined by the department chair, for recent Westminster graduates.
 Students must take OR433 and 434 (carrying no graduate credit) or pass an exemption examination.